mendax1234/lecture-notes/24-S1/CG1111A/README.md

   I hope my notes will ease your workload and provide clarity on the concepts covered in this course.
 They are designed to help you grasp the material more effectively and approach the challenges with confidence.

 ## Conclusion
-This is the one of the best and warmest course I have taken in NUS till now!
+This is the one of the best and warmest courses I have taken in NUS till now!
 Love it so much!